RozanskiT/HANDY/README.md

 ## Tutorial

-Page with tutorial is in preparation, but:
+Full tutorial could be find in project GitHub page:

+But you can see some snapshots from main window below:

 ### Adding new grid
 * Compute your new grid (equally spaced in each dimension) in chosen number of parameters from among effective temperature, surface gravity, metallicity and microturbulence velocity.
 Code paramters of each spectrum in its file name.
 Your grid files can be of two types: